-Regarding the Encryption Law, the Japanese government submitted comments at the time of public comment in 2017 and 2019, and we have been expressing concerns together with other countries such as the US and the EU at the WTO TBT Committee (hereinafter "TBT Committee") meetings since June 2017.
+Regarding the Encryption Law, the Japanese government submitted comments at the time of public comment in 2017 and 2019, and we have been expressing concerns together with other countries such as the US and the EU at the WTO/TBT Committee (hereinafter "TBT Committee") meetings since June 2017.
 However, most of the concerns expressed by other countries were not reflected on the Encryption Law enforced on January 1, 2020, except for some improvements, such as the addition of a provision that prohibits requirements for disclosure of source code.
 Regarding the Regulations for the Administration of Commercial Encryption, the Japanese government submitted its comments during the public comment in September 2020 concerning that the definitions of terms, the concrete requirements of the review, and the scope of regulations still being unclear.
 In addition, the Japanese government also requested information on the status of consideration and pointed out problems at the TBT Committee meetings after October 2020, and at the WTO Trade Policy Review (TPR) meeting with China in October 2021.
-Regarding the Regulations for the Administration of Commercial Encryption, the State Council's legislative work plan published in 2022 listed the "Regulations for the Administration of Commercial Encryption" as an administrative regulation to be revised, but it has not been enforced as of January 2023.
-Japan will continue to closely monitor developments in the Encryption Law and the Regulations for the Administration of Commercial Encryption, request clarification of the regulations and urge correction so that the regulations will not become unnecessarily strict through the TBT Committee, etc.